maxgiraldo/maxgiraldo/README.md

 ## Hi there 👋

-🔭 I’m a seasoned full-stack engineer at Shopify, where I architect and deliver high-performing, scalable software at global scale to millions of merchants worldwide.
+🔭 I’m a seasoned full-stack engineer at Shopify, where I deliver software to millions of merchants worldwide.

 🛠️ I have a strong command of modern web technologies, including Typescript, React, and Ruby.
 I also have a deep understanding of distributed systems, API design, and scalable frontend architectures.